ryansafner/website/content/post/if-youre-going-to-learn-r-learn-the-tidyverse/index.md

-In any case, I still made a point this year to make [my first R-based class](https://metricsf19.classes.ryansafner.com/class/03-class/) entirely about Base R without the bells and whistles.[1]
-Students and R-users need to understand some basic syntax of functions, as well as the object-oriented nature of the language.
+In any case, I still made a point this year to make [my first R-based class](https://metricsf19.classes.ryansafner.com/class/03-class/) entirely about Base R without the bells and whistles.^[Though I allude to more complex examples to give them a taste of what’s to come!]
+Students and
+R-users need to understand some basic syntax of functions, as well as the object-oriented nature of the language.
 I made sure that they understand the following really well: